 Company accounts filing deadline is set by Companies House on the day your company was incorporated.
 By comparison, the company accounts filing deadline for a private limited company and a public limited company is different.
-A private company has longer period to file compared to a public company.
+A private company has a longer period to file compared to a public company.

-For example, if your company is incorporated on 28 December 2018 and your default company accounting year end date is 31 December.
+For example, if your company is incorporated on 28 December 2018 and your default company accounting year-end date is 31 December.
 This is same for both types of companies.

 On the other hand, if your company is a public limited company then your default filing deadline would be 30 June 2020. which is six months and it’s shorter.

 You are allowed to change your company accounts filing deadline.
 In this case, you use the form AA01 to change your accounting reference date.
 You must submit the form with Companies House.